jsonified/mfsbsd/BUILD.md

 your needs.

 ## Additional packages and files
-If you want any packages installed, copy the .tbz files that should be automatically installed into the packages/ directory.
+If you want any packages installed, copy the .txz files that should be automatically installed into the packages/ directory.

+You can acquire these, including deep dependencies, using `pkg fetch`

+    pkg fetch -r FreeBSD -o . -Uyd python2 tmux rsync ftp/curl mv All packages

 Add any additional files into the customfiles/ directory.
 These will be copied recursively into the root of the boot image.